-Our Art, Design and Photography Department is a vibrant and productive space which fosters an ethos of individual creativity and learning.
+Our Art Department is a vibrant and productive space which fosters an ethos of individual creativity and learning.
 Our learners thrive as visual practitioners and benefit from range of creative pursuits and activities across art, design and photography genres.

 Working with pupils from J1 all the way through to S6, the department offers pupils the chance to develop their skills through thoughtful experimentation and a variety of different techniques and approaches.
-Pupils can study towards National 4/5, Higher and Advanced Higher in Art and Design as well as having the opportunity to pursue a Higher in Photography.
+Pupils can study towards National 4/5, Higher and IB in Art and Design.

 In Junior School, we work with pupils to develop creative expression through the introduction of a range of projects and art activities, from expressive mark-making to 3D construction.
 Pupils are inspired by a selection of artists, designers and the world around them nurturing creative curiosity and producing exciting and innovative responses.